TheDataSeneschal/Autohotkey_AHK_VSCode_key_chording/README.md

 This AutoHotkey (AHK) script allows you to create VSCode-like chording keybindings using the `Escape` key as a modifier.
 It enables efficient keyboard shortcuts for various tasks, such as opening applications, copying text, and controlling media players.

+Capslock has been remapped to escape using PowerToys.

 ## Features

 - **Escape + m + m**: Open or focus Visual Studio Code.